iftechfoundation/ifcomp/CONTRIBUTING.md

  * `app` runs the [Catalyst](http://www.catalystframework.org/) server, which automatically restarts when you save changes

- * `web` runs Apache, which servers static files and proxies requests to the `app` service.
+ * `web` runs Apache, which serves static files and proxies requests to the `app` service.

  * `db` runs the MariaDB database